 In Las Vegas, food courts range from greasy spoons to spots for some great finds for cheap dining.
-Tthe Venetian Food Court is great for a quick meal for less money.
+The Venetian Food Court is ideal for a quick meal for less money.
 The convenience of the Monte Carlo or the Flamingo food courts are perfect for families and the food court at Mandalay Bay is a huge draw for those attending conventions.
 Caesars Palace has a food court nice enough to plan a meal around a show and a visit to the club.
-It's not fancy but it also is not like eating at the mall.

-The recent addition of the Park Las Vegas offers you a few more affordable food options but a good alternative to the food court at New York - New York Hotel and casino.
+The Park Las Vegas offers you a few more affordable food options but a good alternative to the food court at New York - New York Hotel and casino.
 You can choose from Shake Shack, BeerHaus, and a California Pizza Kitchen.
-A little longer of a walk also gets you 800 Degrees Pizza and Double Barrle Saloon.
+A little longer of a walk also gets you 800 Degrees Pizza and Double Barrel Saloon.

 The Forum Food Court at Caesars Palace

 Address3500 S Las Vegas Blvd, Las Vegas, NV 89109, USA

 Pizza from Di Fara, burgers from Smashburger and sandwiches from Earl of Sandwiches are just the tip of the iceberg at this beauty of a food court inside Caesars Palace.
 Seafood, ramen, Mexican food and options for a quick breakfast are plenty of reasons why you would choose this spot for a meal.
 The best reason is that compared to other places to eat at Caesars Palace Las Vegas the prices here are spectacular.
 You can actually have a cheap meal at this luxury resort.
 The food court is conveniently located near the sports book so you can actually have a quality meal while watching your favorite teams on the giant screens.